Homer Woodson Hargiss

 Homer Woodson "Bill" Hargiss (September 1, 1887 – October 15, 1978) was an American athlete and coach.
 He played American football and basketball and also competed in track and field events.
-Additionally, Hargis coached athletics in Kansas and Oregon.
+Additionally, Hargis coached athletics at several colleges in the states of Kansas and Oregon.
 As an American football coach during the sport's early years, Hargis was an innovator.
 He was among few coaches in using the forward pass and the huddle, now staple features of the game.

 Playing career

 Hargiss participated in sports at Kansas Normal College, now Emporia State University.
 He was a standout at the college in football, baseball, basketball, gymnastics, boxing, and track and field.
 Emporia State honored him in 1982 by inducting him into their "Athletic Hall of Honor"—the first year the honor was available, as a distinguished alumni in 1970, and for the all-Centennial Team in 1997.

 Coaching career

 College of Emporia

 Hargiss' first coaching job came as the head coach of the College of Emporia (C of E) in Emporia, Kansas.
 The school had a well-developed rivalry with Kansas State Normal School, where Hargiss played quarterback the previous year, and would later coach.

 At C of E, Hargiss developed plays using talented quarterback Arthur Schabinger that most had never seen before, namely the forward pass and the option pass.